nelsonmorais/azure-iot/README.md

-# Azure IoT Sandbox
+# Azure IIoT Sandbox

 ## Description
 The purpose of this project is to create a Sandbox of an Industrial IoT environment by creating a set of Azure resources for that purpose.

 The repository contains a set of bash (.azcli) scripts that, once executed, will create a set of Azure IoT related resources.

 Once the execution of the scripts ends, an Azure IoT Edge simulator device sending simulated telemetry to an IoT Hub should be up and running.

-The data should be visible in Time Series Insights and on the storage account to where the raw messages are routed to.
+The simulated data can be seen in two places:
+- The Storage Account to where the IoT Hub message rounting is configured to keep data for cold storage analysis
+- In Time Series Insights as long as the IoT Hub has the network configured to allow public connections (see note below).

+__Note 1__:
+- TSI ingest doesn't work if Public traffic is disabled on the IoT Hub and on the TSI Storage Account, for more info see: https://docs.microsoft.com/en-us/azure/time-series-insights/concepts-streaming-ingestion-event-sources#create-or-edit-event-sources
+- To have TSI data ingested, the IoT Hub and the TSI Storage Account network configurations need to allow Public connectivity, this is not the case if the `disable-public-traffic.azcli` is executed, which is the default case on the `create-all.azcli` script
+- [TODO:] A possible workaroud is to use and Event Hub between IoT Hub and TSI, but this also requires the Event Hub and the TSI Storage Account to allow Public connectivity
+- [TODO:] An alternative to TSI would be Azure Data Explorer

+__Note 2__:
+- If public network access is not allowed on the Storage Accounts (default case on the `create-all.azcli`), then a network firewall rule needs to be added with the local machine public IP address to allow access to the `cold-storage` container of the IoT Hub Storage Account and to the TSI Storgae Account environment container, to be able to see the blobs on these containers

 _This is a work in progress and the list of created resources will be adjusted over time._

+## Resources diagram
+[TODO]

 ## What will be created
 The scripts will create the following resources: